chloeamar/HackaSthon/README.md

 ![alt text](https://github.com/danielAmar02/HackaSthon/blob/main/Recording.gif?raw=true)

-Be careful, when you save your data try to divide them into a "Drink" folder and a "Normal" ones ("Norma" stands for not drinking samples).
+Then, remove gently the SD card and put it in the usb port.
+You should be able to read your data.
+Be careful, when you save your data and try to divide them into a "Drink" folder and a "Normal" ones ("Normal" stands for not drinking samples).

-# Questions
+## Technical Questions

-\begin{enumerate}
-    \item First, let's play with the smartwatch !
-Please, try to collect 20 samples (10 samples when your drink and 10 samples when you don`t drink).
-In the meantime, the other members of the team can access on the githublink the samples we created for the challenge.
+1. First, let's play with the smartwatch !
+Please, try to collect 10-20 samples (5-10 samples when your drink and 5-10 samples when you don`t drink).
+In the meantime, the other members of the team can access the github folder **Input** where we add samples we created for the challenge.

-    \item Plot in 3D some of the samples you generated ?
+2. Plot in 3D some of the samples you generated ?
 Is the signal noisy ?
 Why ?
 Try to make it much more readable.

-    \item Counting your samples, we have around 120 samples : 60 positive samples (drink) and 60 negative samples (not drinking).
+3. In the Input folder, we have around 120 samples : 60 positive samples (drink) and 60 negative samples (not drinking).
 According to you, what will be the main difficulties regarding the classification we want to make.
-    \textit{Bonus: Provide 2 ways to improve already classification}
+Bonus: Provide 2 ways to improve already classification

-    \item Create a Train datasets and one Test datase
+4. Create a Train datasets and one Test datase

-    \item Use a stastical or Machine learning ways in order to classify
+5. Use a stastical or Machine learning approach to classify

-    \item In the  github file, we implemented a very basic LSTM model which is often used for time series.
+6. In the notebook, we implemented a very basic LSTM model which is often used for time series.
 We made a 60\% prediction and thus outperformed the random threshold of 50\%.
-Try to improve it as much as you can (hyperparameter optimization, using much more complicated models, using stratified K-fold cross validation,...).
+Try to improve it as much as you can (hyperparameter optimization, using much more complicated models, stratified K-fold cross validation,...).

-\end{enumerate}
+## Qualitative Questions

+Imagine and draw a smartwatch for this specific application.
+According to you, in which concrete applications (detecting

+## Opened and Bonus Questions

+If you have reached this part, congratulations !
+We will now talk about opened questions.
+Be as inventive as you can, there is no bad answer.
+For these questions do not hesitate to reach Gidi Mizrahi.

+1. ST is working a lot with MEMS.
+To make it very short, MEMS are sensors and they are composed of Microphone, Gyrometer, Accelerometer, Pressure & Temperature sensors, Magnetometer.
+What is the next MEMS ?

+2. How can we improve MEMS ?

+3. Imagine a new applications/technology in which you could use data from movements measured by MEMS.